-In 1998, the steel prices dropped suddenly and violently and remained so for almost 4 years.
-We wondered at times if we should even continue as we went from 22 employees to 6.
-The amount of hours put in by family and Jim were extremely taxing.
+In 1998, steel prices dropped and remained so for almost four years.
+The family wondered many times if they should keep the doors open as the employees went from twenty-two down to six.
+The number of hours put in by the family and Jim were extremely taxing.

 The fall of 2003 rolled around and with-it steel prices began to climb a bit.
 Employees were added to process material.
 Things were beginning to look up.

 Prayers were answered.
 By the end of February in 2004, FSC had customers lined up down the road again.
 There were new customers as well as those returning.
 The yard was so busy that traffic had to be directed.